 Hotel Hella Lækur, we decided, fit the bill.
 A family run establishment, the hotel is a converted old barn located 10km outside a small farming town of Hella.
 And when I say it’s in the middle of nowhere – it really is…

-After a long drive from Reykjavík, we struggled to find it, thinking it was situated in Hella itself.
+After driving from Reykjavík, we struggled to find our Iceland accommodation, thinking it was situated in Hella itself.
 After some clear instructions from Gunnar – the hotel manager – we eventually found the signposts and the long track leading to our home for the next three days.

 Hotel Lækur is in Hroarslaekur and is well placed for exploring South Iceland.
 We actually did the Golden Circle finishing at Gulfoss before arriving and it took us just over an hour to get there; not bad considering the weather conditions and the distance travelled – some 56 miles.